AdobeDocs/graphql-mesh-gateway/src/pages/gateway/transforms/rename.md

 The `type` and `field` values are required when renaming a field `argument`.

-You can use RegEx flags to enable the use of regular expressions when renaming using this transform.
+You can use regular expression flags to enable the use of regular expressions when renaming using this transform.
 This way you can rename multiple types, fields, or both.

-For example, you could use the key-value pair field: `Api(.*)` in the `from` object to rename any field of the corresponding type that begins with "api".
+For example, you could use the key-value pair field: `Api(.*)` in the `from` object to rename any field of the corresponding type that begins with "API".

 ```json
 [